For more information about any area of our curriculum, please feel free to speak to your child's class teacher or the Principal Mrs Anne Bunning.

 We measure academic progress by giving children elicitation tasks at the start of each unit and an application task at the end.
 Children will have a series of WALT's or WALA's within the unit allowing them to see the progress they have made.
 These statements can then be revisited regularly to ensure the knowledge in embedded, for example, in maths.
 Data is collated into an online data management system.

-In some cases, we use standardised testing and scores.
+We regularly use standardised testing and scores.
 For example, in phonics we regularly track how many graphemes and phonemes the children have learnt and can quickly recall.
 In Maths and Reading we use nationally standardised tests 3 times a year to measure progress.
 Writing in moderated internally, with other Dartmoor MAT schools on a regular basis to ensure progression of knowledge and skills.

 Learning walks, book looks and coaching provide additional evidence for the positive impact our curriculum is having.